creatis-ULTIM/PyMUST/README.md

 As a design decision, we have tried to keep syntax as close as possible with the matlab version, specially regarding the way functions are called.
 This has resulted in non-pythonic arguments (i.e., overuse of variable number of positional arguments).
 This allows to make use of Must documentation (https://www.biomecardio.com/MUST/documentation.html).
 Keep in mind that, since Python does not allow a changing number of returns, each function will output the maximum number of variables of the matlab version.

 ## Installation
+You can obtain the latest version from github, or alternatively install it using pip or conda.
+Please note that the github version might have bugs or other issues, since it is in development.
+Do not hesitate to create an issue in Pymust.

 ### Install from pip
 > pip install pymust

+### Install from conda
+> conda install -c conda-forge pymut

 ### Download from github

 To install a local version of pymust with its dependencies (matplotlib, scipy, numpy), download it, go to the main folder and then run:
+> pip install -e .
+>
 The package works in OsX, Linux and Windows (but parallelism might not be available on Windows).
 We recommend installing it in a separate conda environment.

 To install pymust with its dependencies (matplotlib, scipy, numpy), you can directly install from pip:
 > pip install git+https://github.com/creatis-ULTIM/PyMUST.git

-Alternatively, you can install from the test pypi using the following instruction:
-> python3 -m pip install --index-url https://test.pypi.org/simple/ --extra-index-url https://pypi.org/simple/ PyMUST

 ## Main functions
 Please refer to the Matlab documentation or examples for a full description of the functions involved